bjoli/RrbList/src/Collections/README.md

 Iteration is a weird one as well.
 RrbList is a lot faster than ImmutableList, but a bit more than 3x slower than List<T>.
 Using the higher order function Fold, we remove the iterator overhead and end up slightly beating List<T> - despite the new deabstraction stuff in .net 10.
 Why?
 I believe List<T>, to ensure being correct, checks the lists version every time so that it does not try to iterate over a list that has been changed by another thread. using for(var i=0; i < mylist.Count; i++) {} will certainly be faster.

 Merge: the tree (AVL?) in ImmutableList shows where it is king!
 I messed up the list benchmark, but list is slow.
-RrbTrees are about 3x slower, except for when N=10000.
-I suspect there is some tree growing going on for that particular N, or there is a bug or something.

 RemoveAt: List<T> has a strong start but fails miserably after N=500.
 RrbList wins again.

 SetItem: List<T> wins.
 ImmutableList is also reall fast.
 If you need to do a lot of SetItem, convert your RrbTree to a Builder and make sure to do a ToImmutable() and you are fine!.

 Slicing: RrbTrees win.
 List is slow above something like 500 items.
 ImmutableList is just slow.
 ```

 BenchmarkDotNet v0.15.6, Linux openSUSE Tumbleweed-Slowroll